mateuszgrzybek/teonite-test-task/README.md

 ```
 4. Wait for docker to pull all the necessary dependencies and build the images.
 5. Watch the containers run (web-scraper may take a short while (averaging 39 seconds) to do it's job, please be patient).
-6. After web-scraper is done with it's task, the app is ready to be used on local port 8080.
+6. After web-scraper is done with it's task (it will exit with code 0), the app is ready to be used on local port 8080.
 You can access the json docs via browsable api or by running `curl` commands such as:

 ```